 \\

 \textbf{Data availability.} Data sharing not applicable to this article as no datasets were generated or analysed during the current study.

 \\

-\textbf{Acknowledgments.} M. Grasselli is a member of Gruppo Nazionale per l'Ana\-li\-si Matematica, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
+\textbf{Acknowledgments.} The authors are grateful to the anonymous referee for several valuable comments and suggestions.
+M. Grasselli is a member of Gruppo Nazionale per l'Ana\-li\-si Matematica, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
 His research is part of the activities of ``Dipartimento di Eccellenza 2023--2027'' of Politecnico di Milano.
 H. Wu is a member of Key Laboratory of Mathematics for Nonlinear Sciences (Fudan University), Ministry of Education of China.